St Emeric of Hungary Church, Čimhová: Tower and the spirelet

 Towers of the wooden churches were situated on the west side of the nave and joined with the structure, as this was a local practice (All Saints Church of Tvrdošín).

 Two decades after the third church was built, its then-wooden tower collapsed in a devastating blizzard which occurred on 25 January 1794.
 Many structures in the village were destroyed since the blizzard started at around three in the afternoon.
-The tower lasted until 10pm when it staggered and collapsed into the roof above the newly-reconstructed vault which surprisingly remained intact.
+The tower lasted until 10pm when it staggered and collapsed into the roof above the newly reconstructed vault which surprisingly remained intact.
 Salvaging the material and other reparatory work to secure the roofing were carried out in a month, a noteworthy time considering the winter weather conditions of the region.
-The new and current tower has been completed in June 1810, with a financial help of His Imperial-Royal Majesty, Francis II.
+The new and current tower was completed in June 1810, with a financial help of His Imperial-Royal Majesty, Francis II.

-The small tower (spirelet) above the nave has been pyramid-shaped until the reconstruction of 2012, when it was historicised (by the addition of an onion-shaped roof) to suit the general baroque style of the building.
+The small tower (spirelet) above the nave was pyramid-shaped until the reconstruction of 2012, when it was historicised (by the addition of an onion-shaped roof) to suit the general baroque style of the building.
 Since 2012, it houses a small bell, named John Paul, which is used in the mass during transubstantiation.